 At last, I took the chance to talk to a life coach.
 I wish I’d known about book coaches then, but she helped me see what had been holding me back.
 I had been trying to do what others had suggested, instead of focusing on saying what I had to say and taking ownership of my book.
 I had lost my self-trust as a writer.

 After getting help, I was on fire.
 In a good way, I mean.
 On the commute to work, I dictated thoughts about what I really wanted to say.
 I wrote it up in the evenings.

 So how did I become a book coach?

-I was thirty-eight weeks pregnant when I returned the final corrected proofs of my book.
+I was thirty-eight weeks pregnant when I returned the final corrected proofs of my academic book of literary criticism.
 By the time the author’s copies arrived in the post, one hundred years had passed.
 In new mum time.
-Or three months in human time.
+Or three months in normal human time.

 Reviews were beyond what I’d ever dared hope.
 But now that the book was here, as well as the baby, I found myself wondering what was next.

 It wasn’t just the baby.
 I remember watching my granny’s face as she read the acknowledgements and the dedication to her late husband, my dear Grandad.
 When she looked up at me, there were tears in her eyes.
 But she didn’t read a single word more.
 She laid down my sharp-edged book with reverence.
 Then she picked up her battered Bernard Cornwell novel.

 Over the next year, I couldn’t suppress the feeling that my heart just wasn’t in academia anymore.
 But what else could a brain like mine actually do?
 I had no idea.
 So I packed it all away and watched my son sleep.

 “Bye mummy”, he said, hanging his stiff Spiderman bag on the mini coatstand.

 Not even a hug.
 They padlocked the gates behind me.